Günnur Ege Bilgin

 Placement with Assignment Guarantees and Semi-Flexible Capacities (joint with Orhan Aygün)

 We analyze an extension of the many-to-one placement problem, where some doctors are exogenously guaranteed a seat at a program, which defines a lower bound on their assignment.
 Respecting assignment guarantees, combined with the limited capacities of programs often violates fairness and leaves more preferred doctors unemployed.
-In pursuance of restoring fairness, a designer often has to deviate from the target capacities of programs, and imposing the traditional notion of fairness results in excessive deviations from the target capacities.
+Pursuing fairness, a designer often has to deviate from the target capacities of programs.
 In order to prevent excessive deviations, we introduce two notions that are tailored to the environment: q-fairness and avoiding unnecessary slots.
-Furthermore, we introduce the Assignment-Guarantees-Adjusted Mechanism (AGAM) and show that it is the unique strategy-proof mechanism that satisfies q-fairness and avoids unnecessary slots whilst respecting assignment guarantees.
-Furthermore, among the mechanisms that satisfy q-fairness and respect guarantees, AGAM minimizes the deviation from the target capacities.Decentralized Many-to-One Matching with Bilateral Search
+We present the Assignment-Guarantees-Adjusted Mechanism (AGAM) and show that it is the unique strategy-proof mechanism that satisfies q-fairness and avoids unnecessary slots whilst respecting assignment guarantees.
+Furthermore, among the mechanisms that are q-fair and respect guarantees, AGAM minimizes the deviation from the target capacities.Preserving Acquired Rights in the Re-placement of Medical Residents in Turkey (joint with Orhan Aygün)

 Voting under Salience Bias and Strategic Extremism (joint with Cavit Görkem Destan)